m-vz/rust-on-esp32/README.md

 ## Installing

-Make sure you have `rustup` installed on your system.
+0. Make sure you have [`rustup`](https://www.rust-lang.org/learn/get-started) installed on your system.
 1. Make sure you have the latest Rust version installed with `rustup update`.
-If you don't have any toolchain installed, install `stable`
+If you don't have any toolchain installed, install `stable`.
 2. Install the dependencies used for the workshop: `cargo install cargo-generate espup espflash`
 3. Install the Xtensa Rust toolchain with `espup install -f export-esp.sh`.
-(The `-f export-esp.sh` is optional; the file will be saved in `$HOME` if it isn't provided)
+(The `-f export-esp.sh` is optional; the file will be saved in `$HOME` if it isn't provided.)
 4. Make sure the toolchain was installed correctly: `ls -a ~/.rustup/toolchains`
 5. Source the generated export file with `source export-esp.sh`.
 This needs to be done in each new shell session (or the exports can be added to the shell profile).